BorisDog/specifications/source/unified-test-format/unified-test-format.rst

   Note: ``ignoreMessages`` and ``ignoreExtraMessages`` may exclude log messages from this evaluation.

 - ``ignoreMessages``: Optional array of `expectedLogMessage`_ objects.
-Unordered set of messages, which should be ignored on the corresponding client while executing `operations`_.
+Unordered set of messages, which MUST be ignored on the corresponding client while executing `operations`_.
   Test runer MUST exclude all log messages from observed messages that match any of the messages in ``ignoreMessages`` array before ``messages`` evaluation.
   Matching rules used to match messages in ``ignoreMessages`` are identical to match rules used for ``messages`` matching.

 - ``ignoreExtraMessages``: Optional boolean.
-Specifies how the messages array is matched against the observed logs.
-If false, observed logs after all specified logs have matched MUST cause a test failure; if ``true``, observed logs after all specified logs have been matched MUST NOT cause a test failure.
+Specifies how the ``messages`` array is matched against the observed logs.
+If ``false``, observed logs after all specified logs have matched MUST cause a test failure; if ``true``, observed logs after all specified logs have been matched MUST NOT cause a test failure.
 Defaults to ``false``.